If you live with a dog, it is important to understand triggers. Triggers can be a massive help or a massive detriment to your dog.

-As I mentioned in the video above, the use of triggers is something I’ll be diving deeper into this month in the Facebook group “Inside Scoop”.
-Inside Scoop is a Facebook subscription group with myself, Dr Karen Becker and Rodney Habib, and is part of a Facebook pilot project.
-Subscriptions to groups are monthly and managed by Facebook, and Inside Scoop is only 10 USD per month which is the lowest Facebook would allow us to go.
-Each week in the group we put out information on a critical topic for pet owners.
+As I mentioned in the video above, the use of triggers is something I’ll be diving deeper into this month in the “Inside Scoop”, part of a Facebook pilot project.
+Subscriptions to groups are monthly and managed by Facebook.
 Members learn how to strengthen bonds with their pets through positive interactions and training, are taught how to be proactive about healthcare and nutrition, plus we delve into the latest research to help us extend our pets’ lives.

 Remember to let me know in the comments the good and not so good triggers you notice for your dog.
 We can use the good triggers to benefit our life with our dogs, and my next blog post covers creating positive triggers.

 Today I am grateful for my friendship with Rodney and Karen and to have joined with them in Inside Scoop for the pilot project year, where I share about the science of learning and training with pet owners who want more knowledge and who are lifelong learners.
 In turn, I frequently learn something new from Karen and Rodney in the health and wellness information they share, that guides me with my own dogs.
 I’m also grateful for the mild weather we are experiencing here … there have been snow free walks!